 You can also add meat to it, like with my Chorizo Cheese Dip.

 The toppings will vary.
-Sometimes you’ll get salsa con queso, which is nacho cheese dip with garden salsa mixed together.
+Sometimes you’ll get salsa con queso, which is nacho cheese dip with fresh garden salsa mixed together.
 Other times you may get jalapenos and pico de gallo on top.

 Although it acts as a homemade cheese dip, it’s pourable, making it the best nacho cheese sauce.